 Necrotizing enterocolitis (NEC) is a disease that develops when the tissue in the inner lining of the small or large intestine becomes damaged and begins to die.
 This causes the intestine to become inflamed.
 The condition usually affects only the inner lining of the intestine, but the entire thickness of the intestine may become impacted eventually.

-In severe cases, the intestine may even perforate (a hole develops in the wall of the intestine).
-If this happens, the bacteria normally found only in the intestine can leak into the abdomen and cause widespread infection.
+In severe cases of NEC, a hole may form in the wall of the intestine.
+If this occurs, the bacteria normally found inside the intestine can leak into the abdomen and cause widespread infection.
 This is considered a medical emergency.

 - bloody stool

 Your baby may also show symptoms of an infection, such as:

 The exact cause of NEC isn’t known.
 However, it’s believed that a lack of oxygen during a difficult delivery may be a contributing factor.
 When there’s reduced oxygen or blood flow to the intestine, it can become weak.
 A weakened state makes it easier for bacteria from the food entering the intestine to cause damage to the intestinal tissues.
 This can lead to the development of an infection or NEC.